Get the latest on title tags! Read this more recent article: How To Win Visitors & Influence Click Through Rate With Title Tags.

 <title>The title of the page</title> While technically not a meta tag, this tag is often used together with the “description.”
 The contents of this tag are generally shown as the title in search results (and of course in the user’s browser when visiting the page or viewing bookmarks).

 I usually keep the page title at no more than 65 characters and make the page description relate to the page title and the content on the site.
 Doing these things will allow for better visibility of your website.
-There are many optimizations that companies can do.

 How your page title will view in a few different browsers for a PC and Mac: